• Home

 Features and benefits of a Microsoft account

 • One of the important features of using a Microsoft account is syncing the settings on multiple devices.
 You can sync the same windows settings using the same user account on other devices.
-You can sync themes, internet explorer settings, passwords, language preferences, ease of access and other windows settings.
+You can sync themes, internet explorer settings, passwords, language preferences, ease of access, and other windows settings.
 Make sure the sync settings are on by navigating to Settings>Accounts>Sync your settings.

-• If you own multiple windows based devices like Xbox, Windows-phone or a tab, you need to buy only a single license of an app from windows store and use it on all these devices without buying separate licenses.
+• If you own multiple windows based devices like Xbox, Windows phone, or a tab, you need to buy only a single license of an app from the windows store and use it on all these devices without buying separate licenses.

-• If you sign-in with your Microsoft account, you get a free virtual assistant( Cortana ) to accept your commands.
+• If you sign in with your Microsoft account, you get a free virtual assistant( Cortana ) to accept your commands.

 How to add a Microsoft account

-The procedure is same as we followed in adding a local account.
+The procedure is the same as we followed in adding a local account.
 The only difference is that after clicking on “add someone else to this PC”, you need to input the Microsoft mail ID and follow the on-screen instructions.

 How to check your user account-type

 Are you using a local user account or a Microsoft account?
-You can check it by navigating to control panel>user accounts.
+You can check it by navigating to the control panel>user accounts.

 difference between microsoft and local account